Photo: Alexander Iziliaev

 What is the performance/membership fee?

-PYB annual membership fee is $450 ($250 plus the $200 Nutcracker fee).
-The performance/membership fee covers: the cost of costumes, backdrop and prop rentals and purchases, theater rental, theater technical staff, professional guest artists, program printing, and faculty for weekly rehearsals.
+PYB annual membership fee is $480 ($280 plus the $200 Nutcracker fee).
+The performance/membership fee covers: the cost of costumes, backdrop and prop rentals and purchases, theater rental, theater technical staff, professional guest artists, program printing, faculty for weekly rehearsals, access to all professional photos taken through the year and the digital download of the Spring Concert.